Why CMO’s Should Invest In Marketing Technology

 The other key technology to invest in is marketing analytics.
 While many marketing automation solutions also have this as part of their offering it is actually better to track your key metrics and analytics in your CRM system (like Salesforce).
 The sales team is tracking their metrics in Salesforce and the executive and finance teams look in Salesforce for their reports as well.
 So it is crucial for marketing to also measure the the results of their campaigns inside CRM to keep everyone on the same page.

 All too often the numbers inside marketing automation solutions don’t match up with the numbers inside CRM, sometimes leading to distrust and misalignment between marketing and sales.
-Leveraging a marketing analytics solution that is native to your CRM (shameless plug like Full Circle CRM for Salesforce) to understand critical metrics like the conversion rates of the marketing-to-sales hand-off and which campaigns influence pipeline and revenue helps marketing and sales work together to maximize pipeline growth and revenue generation.
+Leveraging a marketing analytics solution that is native to your CRM (shameless plug like Full Circle Insights for Salesforce) to understand critical metrics like the conversion rates of the marketing-to-sales hand-off and which campaigns influence pipeline and revenue helps marketing and sales work together to maximize pipeline growth and revenue generation.

 When determining ways to get the most out of your marketing mix first think about laying the groundwork with marketing automation and marketing analytics technologies to ensure that you maximize the return on your marketing budget.